quedexnet/java-api/README.md

 ## Important!

-* All **prices (offers, trades, quotes) are expressed in BTC per USD** rather than the opposite (which is the case on most of the other exchanges and our web application).
-For details, see [Inverse Notation][inverse-notation-docs] on our website.
 * Quedex Exchange uses an innovative [schedule of session states][faq-session-schedule].
 Some session states employ different order matching model - namely, [Auction][faq-what-is-auction].
   Please consider this when placing orders.